refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 The `auth.users` table is concerned with authentication in our app.
 It is created by **Supabase** as part of its authentication module, so we don't need to do anything about it.

 **Supabase** supports a myriad of third party authentication providers as well as user input based email / password authentication.
-In our app, we'll implement Google and GitHub authentication besides the email / password based option.
+In our app, we'll implement GitHub authentication besides the email / password based option.
 <br />

 **2.2 `public.users` Table**